-[ABA Model Rule 8.4(g)] subjects to discipline not only a lawyer who knowingly engages in harassment or discrimination, but also a lawyer who negligently utters a derogatory or demeaning comment.
-So, a lawyer who did not know that a comment was offensive will be disciplined if the lawyer should have known that it was.
-It will be interesting to see how the objectively reasonable lawyer' will be constructed for purposes of making this determination.91 prohibited will be guided by the 'personal predilections' of enforcement authorities rather than the text of the rule.
+96 Tenn.
+Att'y Gen. Letter, supra, at note 17, at 9 (citation and explanatory parenthetical omitted).
+See id. ("The lack of clarity in Proposed Rule 8.4(g)'s terms creates a substantial risk that determinations about whether expression is prohibited will be guided by the 'personal predilections' of enforcement authorities rather than the text of the rule.
 Kolender v.
 Lawson, 461 U.S. 352, 356 (1983) (internal quotation marks omitted).")
 See also, id. at 10 ("[T]he [Board of Professional Responsibility] would presumably get to draw the line between legitimate and illegitimate advocacy, creating a further risk that advocacy of controversial or politically incorrect positions would be deemed harassment or discrimination that constitutes professional misconduct.")